Hot Tub Care and Maintenance

 Depending on the test reading, add sodium bicarbonate (spa up) or sodium bisulfate (spa down) as needed.
 Use your test strips.
 A well balanced tub should be between 80-120 PPM in total alkalinity.
 If the total alkalinity goes above 120, you should add sodium bisulfate (spa down).
 If the test strip reads below 80, add sodium bicarbonate (spa up).
 Add these fast-dissolving products to your tub and then recheck your alkalinity in a couple of hours.
 It is important to maintain your alkalinity first because it affects your pH.

-4 Use the mineral spa to sanitize your hot tub.
+4 Use the ULTRAZONE to sanitize your hot tub.

 5 Check for calcium hardness.

 The best way to keep the calcium hardness in your tub in check is to use soft water in your tub.
 If your tub has too much calcium hardness, it will cause scales to form in your tub.
 You can use a spa defender product to protect against these scales.
 On the other hand, if your tub does not have enough calcium hardness, the water will start to draw minerals from other sources, like the aluminium or iron in your equipment.
 In this case, use a calcium booster to balance the calcium hardness in your tub.